 Capital History Kiosks – Ottawa’s rich and diverse history will be highlighted through site-specific mini-kiosks featuring original artwork, photographs and text that relate to the local community.
 (Presented by: Workers’ History Museum – May 1 to December 31)

 Cut the Cake – Celebrate! – Visual displays, immersive experiences, and an all-out celebration themed around cake and the bakery heritage of Ottawa’s Gladstone neighbourhood.
-(Presented by: Enriched Bread Artist Collective – Mid-August to Mid-September)
+(Presented by: Enriched Bread Artist Collective – August 17 to 31)

 Illunaata – Canadian colours and imagery come to life through a series of vibrant murals, one of which will be created by Inuit youth from Cape Dorset and Kugluktuk.
 (Presented by: Ottawa School of Art – May to July)